bsehgol/ITP-DeviceToDatabase/03_RelationalDatabases/README.md

 ## PostgreSQL

 A database typically lives on a server, but you could run one on your laptop.
 Today we're running PostgreSQL on Amazon Web Services.
+(See [setup/postgresql.md](../setup/postgresql.md) for more details.)

 ![screenshot aws rds dashboard](img/aws-rds-dashboard.png)